aznalfl/elementor-dynamic-icon-widget/README.md

 # Dynamic Icon Widget for Elementor

 This plugin adds a custom "Dynamic Icon" widget to Elementor, which allows you to dynamically select an SVG icon.
-It retains all the functionality of the default Elementor Icon widget.
+It retains most the functionality of the default Elementor Icon widget.

 ## Features